startupjs/startupjs/README.md

 - [Server-only MongoDB Aggregations](https://github.com/startupjs/startupjs/tree/master/packages/server-aggregate)
 - [Validation of MongoDB documents using JSON Schema](https://github.com/startupjs/startupjs/tree/master/packages/sharedb-schema)

+**NOTE**: All 3 mechanisms are integrated for their simpler use into the ORM system.
+We are working on the guide on how to use them with the ORM.
+If you want help properly integrating it into your production project, please file an issue or contact [cray0000](https://github.com/cray0000) directly via email.

 If you want to work on their implementation one by one, you can keep the `secure: false` flag and only add the ones you want to implement by specifying the following flags:

 ```js